-There was moderate evidence from two studies which reported that compliance with UK standards for water quality may be unattainable.
-One study, which described the experience of 5-year surveillance of final rinse water in three endoscope reprocessing units in the UK, reported that throughout the study period, Pseudomonas aeruginosa and environmental mycobacteria were occasionally grown from final rinse water samples.
+There was moderate evidence from two studies which reported that compliance with UK-standard microbial quality of the final rinse water may be unattainable [42,48].
+One study [42], which described the experience of five-year surveillance of final rinse water in three endoscope reprocessing units in the UK, reported that throughout the study period Pseudomonas aeruginosa and environmental mycobacteria were occasionally grown from final rinse water samples.
 This would have been a trigger for action according to the UK standards, but the authors reported that no clinical cases were observed (however, the Working Party notes that this does not mean that the infections did not occur).
-Similarly, units frequently failed the 25EU/ml endotoxin threshold but were not able to identify the factors which would allow them to reduce the level of endotoxin to acceptable levels.
-Authors also reported that total viable counts (TVC) were consistently above the recommended 10 cfu/100ml, which resulted in service disruption and increased costs to hospitals.
-Instead, the authors recommended the monitoring of the final rinse water quality and using the natural variation limits (two and four lengths of standard deviation obtained from baseline data), as a safe and pragmatic approach to monitoring.
-Another study, which described a four-month surveillance of EWDs final rinse water samples from twenty endoscopy units in the UK, reported that bacteria-free water was not possible to achieve and sustain.
-During this period, a total of 259 of 418 monitored final rinse water samples (62%) did not meet the criteria for bacteria free water despite using water filtration and disinfection (UV or ozone treatment).
-The authors also reported that none of the twenty units managed to sustain this standard throughout the duration of the study.
-The study recommended that, to avoid unnecessary impact on cost and staff time, units develop their own protocols with their own triggers for action to monitor the quality of the final rinse water.
-These protocols were based on natural variation from the baseline surveillance results, and authors reported that they had not recorded any clinical cases of colonisation or infection linked to final rinse water during the study period.
+Similarly, units frequently failed the 25 EU/mL endotoxin threshold but were not able to identify the factors that would allow them to reduce the level of endotoxin to acceptable levels.
+Authors also reported that TVC were consistently above the recommended 10 cfu/100 mL, which resulted in service disruption and increased costs to hospitals.
+Instead, the authors recommended monitoring the microbial quality of the final rinse water and using the natural variation limits (two and four lengths of standard deviation obtained from baseline data) as a safe and pragmatic approach to monitoring.
+Another study, which described a four-month surveillance of EWD final rinse water samples from 20 endoscopy units in the UK, reported that bacteria-free water was not possible to achieve and sustain.
+During this period, 259 out of 418 monitored final rinse water samples (62%) did not meet the criteria for bacteria-free water despite using water filtration and disinfection (ultraviolet or ozone treatment) [48].
+The authors also reported that none of the 20 units managed to sustain this standard throughout the duration of the study.
+The study recommended that, to avoid unnecessary impact on cost and staff time, units develop their own protocols with their own triggers for action to monitor the microbial quality of the final rinse water.
+These protocols were based on natural variation from the baseline surveillance results, and authors reported that they had not recorded any clinical cases of colonization or infection linked to final rinse water during the study period.

-The Working Party concluded that the above studies provide additional evidence that monitoring of the final rinse water for microbial quality is essential.
-Monitoring can only be beneficial when safe but achievable levels of contamination are identified, and appropriate actions are taken to ensure these remain within limits When the safety are breached, these need to be corrected instantly.
-This will balance the risk to patients and also avoid unnecessary cost and service disruptions.
+The Working Party concluded that the above studies provided additional evidence that monitoring of the final rinse water for microbial quality is essential for patient safety.
+Monitoring can be beneficial when microbial contamination is identified, and appropriate actions are taken to ensure the microbial counts remain within safe limits.
+When the safe levels are breached, action needs to be taken.
+This will balance the risk to patients and avoid unnecessary cost and service disruptions.
 These trigger points may be different depending on the level of risk associated with different types of endoscopy procedures and the type of microorganisms present.
-It would be pragmatic to expect that the final rinse water is free of waterborne pathogens such as Pseudomonas aeruginosa, environmental mycobacteria and Legionella pneumophila but that other microorganisms are only present in small quantities.
-It appears that the 10 cfu/100ml threshold for TVC may be difficult to sustain although it may be necessary for some types of endoscopes or for high-risk patients.
+It would be pragmatic to expect that the final rinse water is free of waterborne pathogens such as Pseudomonas aeruginosa, environmental mycobacteria and Legionella pneumophila but that other micro-organisms are only present in small quantities.
+It appears that the 10 cfu/100 mL threshold for TVC may be difficult to sustain although it may be necessary for some types of endoscope or for high-risk patients.

-8.4 Risks associated with variance in qualities of final rinse water
+Risks associated with variance in qualities of final rinse water